zhenv5/twisted/docs/core/howto/tube.rst

 .. literalinclude:: listings/tubes/dataproc.py

-To complete the example, we need to implement 3 classes, each of which is a Pump:
+To complete the example, we need to implement 3 classes, each of which is a Tube:

 - ``LinesToIntegersOrCommands``
 - ``CommandsAndIntegersToResultIntegers``